Pterabash/discord-ext/README.md

 ### Module

-This section contain informations about functions that are available on this module~~.
-Information about the bot's OOTB commands will be covered in the next segment.
-But I am lazy~~.
+This section contain informations about functions that are available on this module.
+~~Information about the bot's OOTB commands will be covered in the next segment, but I am lazy.~~

 #### dscord

-Provide minimal setup for Discord bot hosting. ~~(but again, why you need a wrapper for wrapper)~~
+Provide minimal setup for Discord bot hosting.
+~~(but again, why you need a wrapper for wrapper)~~

 ##### Usage